expo/expo/docs/pages/versions/unversioned/react-native/alert.md

 On Android at most three buttons can be specified.
 Android has a concept of a neutral, negative and a positive button:

-* If you specify one button, it will be the 'positive' one (such as 'OK')
+- If you specify one button, it will be the 'positive' one (such as 'OK')
-* Two buttons mean 'negative', 'positive' (such as 'Cancel', 'OK')
+- Two buttons mean 'negative', 'positive' (such as 'Cancel', 'OK')
-* Three buttons mean 'neutral', 'negative', 'positive' (such as 'Later', 'Cancel', 'OK')
+- Three buttons mean 'neutral', 'negative', 'positive' (such as 'Later', 'Cancel', 'OK')

 By default alerts on Android can be dismissed by tapping outside of the alert box.
-This event can be handled by providing an optional `options` parameter, with an `onDismiss` callback property `{ onDismiss: () => {} }`.
+This event can be handled by providing an optional options parameter, with an onDismiss callback property { onDismiss: () =\> {} }.

-Alternatively, the dismissing behavior can be disabled altogether by providing an optional `options` parameter with the `cancelable` property set to `false` i.e. `{ cancelable: false }`
+Alternatively, the dismissing behavior can be disabled altogether by providing an optional options parameter with the cancelable property set to false i.e. { cancelable: false }

 Example usage: